 DisputeSoft compared the similarity of the functionality and design of the two products to assess claims of trade secret misappropriation.
 Our experts analyzed documents in the public domain, including published articles, patents, and patent applications, for evidence that the claimed trade secrets were in the public domain prior to the alleged misappropriation.
 DisputeSoft examined the Studer Group’s systems for evidence of certain functional features which CCF claimed were its trade secrets.

 DisputeSoft drafted memoranda demonstrating the invalidity of CCF’s copyright infringement counterclaims.
-DisputeSoft Managing Partner and software copyright infringement expert Jeff Parmet proffered an expert report on behalf of The Studer Group on November 18, 2013, followed by a rebuttal report on behalf of The Studer Group on December 23, 2013.
+DisputeSoft Founder and software copyright infringement expert Jeff Parmet proffered an expert report on behalf of The Studer Group on November 18, 2013, followed by a rebuttal report on behalf of The Studer Group on December 23, 2013.
 Mr. Parmet gave deposition on February 7, 2014.
 The case settled in May 2014.